Introduction: Sourdough Starter and Bread Recipe

 If you are completely new to bread making, check out my Bread Class.

-This is a long i'ble, a thorough mix of technique and procedure.
-Sourdough seems like a lot of hard work, but it's honestly just a lot of TIME.
+Sourdough may seem like a lot of hard work, but it's honestly just a lot of TIME.
 The mixing and baking feel effortless compared to the task of being patient while you wait for your active yeast cultures to do their work in your loaves.

 I strongly recommend reading this entire lesson before beginning your starter and be sure to reference the sourdough schedule at the end of this lesson before you begin your dough journey.